 • Grooming: $50-$200

-It is also important to note that there are many optional expenses you may choose to purchase.
+It is also important to note that there are many optional expenses you may choose to purchase when owning a dog.
 These include pet insurance, hiring a dog walker, or paying for training/behaviour sessions.

 We hope this helps you decide on whether pet ownership is right for you.
 Happy dog parenting!